omelkova/ci_workshop/README.md

 ![ngrok](https://cloud.githubusercontent.com/assets/9073171/23788279/7c726c9c-057e-11e7-958e-484ee17fb3fb.png)
 After your Jenkins server become available in the Internet go to your Bitbucket project settings, Webhooks section in the left menu, press "Add webhook".
 Give any name to your new webhook, paste ngrok forwarding URl+/bitbucket-hook/, press "Save":
 ![bb webhook settings](https://cloud.githubusercontent.com/assets/9073171/23788606/ec7e2e58-057f-11e7-96b1-8be7376e1b70.png)
+Note that this webhook become invalid once you will close your terminal with ngrok running.
+Once you push changes to your Bitbucket repository the Jenkins build will be triggered automatically.